-The 1.0 lpm leak check allowance is due to the test conditions.
+The 1.5 lpm leak check allowance is due to the test conditions.
 With the inlet shut off, the vacuum in the flow system is several times greater than during normal sampling, which exaggerates any leaks.
-If the leak reading during this test is less than 1.0 lpm, there should not be a significant leak during normal operation.
+If the leak reading during this test is less than 1.5 lpm, there should not be a significant leak during normal operation.

-Some agencies choose to adopt tighter tolerances for the leak test, such as requiring a leak value of 0.5 lpm or less after the nozzle and vane are cleaned.
+Some agencies choose to adopt tighter tolerances for the leak test.
 Most agencies perform as-found leak checks (before cleaning the nozzle and vane) for data validation purposes.
-The typical recommended threshold for invalidating data is an as-found leak value (before cleaning nozzle and vane) of 1.5 lpm or higher.
-Again, some agencies adopt tighter standards, such as invalidating data if the as-found leak value is greater than 1.0 lpm.
+The typical recommended threshold for invalidating data is an as-found leak value (before cleaning nozzle and vane) of 2.0 lpm or higher.
+Again, some agencies adopt tighter standards.

-Nozzle and Vane Cleaning:
+5.1.3 Nozzle and Vane Cleaning: